Czech president reported to be planning pre-emptive appointment of head of Constitutional Court

 Zeman has also tried to pursue his own foreign policy, involving closer links with Russia and China, though this has since collapsed.

 He has also tried to create a precedent of a presidential veto on ministerial appointments, particularly of the foreign minister, though he failed to obstruct the appointment of Pirate party nominee Jan Lipavsky to the current cabinet.
-Zemanhas subsequently refused to meet the foreign minister.
+Zeman has subsequently refused to meet the foreign minister.

 This March Zeman issued a highly controversial pardon to Milos Balak, head of the Lany presidential forests, who had been sentenced to three years' imprisonment for his role in rigging the public tender for the construction of a CZK200mn (€8.2mn) water retention project in the Lany forests.